jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 ## 4. Supporting Orgs That Don't Have Platform Cache Available

 When implementing Nebula Logger's caching system, I ran into some additional limitations with platform cache - in orgs that do not have platform cache partition space allocated, adding data to a cache partition would result in an exception being thrown.
-For many orgs, this may not be an issue - if you're using platform cache in your org, then you simply need to configure a cache partition, and you're ready to go.
-But what about orgs that don't have available platform cache space?
-Or what if an admin misconfigures a cache partition?
-Throwing an exception doesn't seem ideal.
-Instead, I wanted the cache system to gracefully handle this, while still providing some level of caching.
-Furthermore, in Apex tests, you cannot create a mock cache partition, which really makes testing more challenging.
+For many orgs, this may not be an issue - if you know that you're using platform cache in your org, then you simply need to configure a cache partition, and you're ready to go.
+But there are a couple situations that I wanted to support:

+- **You're building a reusable app for Salesforce**: it could be an open source project, or [ISV Partner](https://1.appexchange.com/partnerprogram) releasing app on [AppExchange](https://appexchange.salesforce.com/).
+If you're trying to build a reusable app that leverages platform cache, you need to ensure your code still works in orgs that don't have available platform cache space.
+- **Platform Cache configuration could change**: Even if an org has platform cache space available, if no space has been allocated to the specific partition being used, you can encounter errors.
+- **You can't mock platform cache partitions in Apex tests**: during Apex test execution, the actual cache partitions deployed to your org are used, and there's not currently a way to create a mock instance.
+If your org does not have space allocated to a partition used by tests, then the tests will fail, which really makes true unit testing more challenging.

-To help handle some of these nuances of platform cache, let's introduce a new private inner class, `PlatformCachePartitionProxy`, that uses the [proxy structural pattern](https://refactoring.guru/design-patterns/proxy) to handle all interactions with cache partitions..
+For all of these situations, throwing an exception doesn't seem ideal.
+Instead, I want the cache system to gracefully handle this, while still providing some level of caching.
+To help handle some of these nuances of platform cache, let's introduce a new private inner class, `PlatformCachePartitionProxy`, that uses the [proxy structural pattern](https://refactoring.guru/design-patterns/proxy) to handle all interactions with cache partitions.

 ```java
 public without sharing class CacheManager_v5_partition_proxy {